 Relationship Review Policy

-The College has adopted a Relationship Review Policy which sets out how members of the College community should consider whether there are any ethical concerns in connection with proposed and continuing relationships with third parties, and how the ethical review process dovetails with the existing College review processes in certain areas.
+The College has adopted a Relationship Review Policy which sets out how members of the College community should consider whether there are any concerns in connection with proposed and continuing relationships with third parties, and how the due diligence review process dovetails with the existing College review processes in certain areas.
 It does not seek to set out absolute prohibitions, but sets out matters that need to be considered and a clear approval and escalation procedure.

 The Relationship Review Policy provides a consistent approach to consideration of ethical matters within a framework of proportionate scrutiny and clear accountability, whilst providing sufficient flexibility in areas where difficult value judgements sometimes need to be made.